Key takeaways

 Buy now, pay later (BNPL) apps

-BNPL apps allow you to spread the cost of purchases, over usually over four to six weeks.
+BNPL apps allow you to spread out the cost of purchases, over usually over four to six weeks.
 They don’t charge interest or fees if you make all your payments on time.
-Like cash advance apps, most do not require a credit check to use.
+Like cash advance apps, most do not require a credit check.
 The catch with BNPL apps is that they often lead to overspending.

 Borrow from friends and family

-Friend or family loans can be the cost-effective solution to a cash shortage.
-Most people don’t charge friends and relatives interest or fees and will provide flexible repayment terms.
-For the sake of your relationship, it’s important to clearly communicate the terms before borrowing.
+Friend or family loans can be a cost-effective solution to a cash shortage.
+Most people don’t charge interest or fees and will provide flexible repayment terms.
+For the sake of your relationship, it’s essential to clearly communicate the terms before borrowing.

 Frequently asked questions

-1. Do loans from cash advance apps impact your credit score?
+2. Do cash advances affect your credit score?

-Most cash advance apps do not perform hard credit checks, so requesting an advance will not impact your credit score.
-Generally, the apps do not report payments to credit bureaus, so whether you pay on time or not will not affect your credit score.
+Most cash advance apps do not perform hard credit checks, so requesting an advance will not impact your credit.
+Generally, the apps do not report payments to credit bureaus, so whether you pay on time or not will not affect your score.
 There are exceptions to this rule so check with your app.

 4. How does a cash advance app differ from a payday loan?